Effects

 Parameters

-After reaching the Master track, parameters are always clamped between 0 and 1.
+After reaching the Main track, parameters are always clamped between 0 and 1.
 In-between though, values may go beyond 1 or below 0.

 For example, an LFO with a Depth at 100% operating on an incoming value of 1 can result in a value between 0.5 and 1.5.
 This is fine.
 However, when followed by Scale with Out Hi set to 0.6, you may expect a maximum value of 0.6, but see a maximum value of 0.9.
 Unless you activate Clamp.